 More information on diet and vitiligo.

-Our vitiligo specialists have a success rate of 60-80% thanks to our Vitiligo Re-pigmentation Program; however, clients must be motivated to follow this 20-week program with complete dedication.
+Our vitiligo specialists have a success rate of 60-80% thanks to our Vitiligo Re-pigmentation Program; however, patients must be motivated to follow this 20-week program with complete dedication.
 Where narrowband phototherapy treatment is recommended, you must be committed to attending treatments at the clinic at least twice a week.
-For eligible clients, our 20-week program is bulk-billed and covered by Medicare.
+For eligible patients, our 20-week program is bulk-billed and covered by Medicare.

 |Specialist consultation||Please contact us for pricing.|